miketahani/shp2img/README.md

 Useful for creating heightmaps for GL shaders.
 Mostly a way for me to learn how to use PIL and read shapefiles.

+Currently only works with WGS84-projected shapefiles that contain polygons.

 ### Requirements
 Requires pyshp (`easy_install pyshp`) and PIL.